 “An ordinance that has the effect of totally prohibiting a particular land use within a township is impermissible in the absence of special circumstances. . . .
 A zoning ordinance that totally excludes an otherwise legitimate use carries with it a strong taint of unlawful discrimination and a denial of equal protection of the law with regard to the excluded use. . . .
 A zoning ordinance may not totally exclude a lawful land use where (1) there is a demonstrated need for the land use in the [municipality] or surrounding area, and (2) the use is appropriate for the location” (English v.
 Augusta Township, 204 Mich.
 App.
 33 (1994))

-- There will be some local governments which will be welcoming to discussion and consensus building to accommodate animal farm operations in all or some primarily residential areas.
+- There are some local governments that are welcoming to discussion and consensus building to accommodate animal farm operations in all or some primarily residential areas.

-- There are local governments that have not been receptive to animal farm operations in primarily residential locations but may feel far more comfortable after these changes and be more open to farm operations in primarily residential areas.
-This is because they now have ability to have some control to implement a local consensus without preemption by RTFA.
+- There are some local governments that have not historically been receptive to animal farm operations in primarily residential locations but may feel far more comfortable in light of local authority in Category 4 sites and may be more open to farm operations in primarily residential areas.
+This is because they have the ability to have some control to implement a local consensus and appropriate local standards without RTFA preemption.

-- There are some local governments that already allow limited animal farm operations in urban areas, but did so with the risk they may not have been able to really control issues of local importance.
-This change helps those communities be on surer legal footing.
+- There are some local governments that allow limited animal farm operations in urban areas, but did so with the risk they may not have been able to really regulate such issues.
+The change put those communities on surer legal footing.

-For the first three situations, as with any planning task, it will be important to involve many stakeholders early in the discussion and process.
-Not just the small farmer, but also the community’s farmers market manager, food co-op representative, chamber of commerce, the sewer system and storm sewer operator, local foods initiative group, traditional restaurants and retail grocers, the food bank, MSU agricultural experts and the district soil scientist with USDA.
+For the first three situations above, as with any planning task, it will be important to involve many stakeholders early in the discussion and process (see Before settling for a public hearing, consider the continuum of public involvement).
+Not just the small farmer, but also the community’s farmers market manager, food co-op representative, chamber of commerce, the sewer system and storm sewer operator, local foods initiative group, traditional restaurants and retail grocers, the food bank, MSU Agricultural experts and the district soil scientist with USDA.
 Nearly every government will be able to think of more to involve.
 All of these people are important to involve so that all concerns – whether it is manure entering storm sewers, or the local foods initiatives—are at the table.
-And they need to be at the table early in the discussion – not just at the end for the public hearing.
 Michigan State University Extension can help with this civic engagement, conflict resolution and facilitation.

-In addition to this article, Michigan State University Extension educators have also prepared these which have a focus on a specific audience and concerns:
+In addition to this article, Michigan State University Extension articles focusing on a specific audiences and concerns include:

-- Introduction: New Right to Farm Act Siting GAAMP now in effect
+- Introduction: Category 4 sites under the Right to Farm Act Site Selection GAAMP

 - Focus on community food, local food and the small farmer: Changes to Site Selection GAAMP mean communities have greater opportunity to plan for food systems